datacamp/authoring/docs/courses/exercises/video-exercise.md

 ![video-exercise](/images/VideoExercise.png)

-A `VideoExercise` displays a video player with a video lesson.
+`VideoExercise` features an instructional video.
+The finished video shows the instructor explaining concepts with slides that are rendered in the background.
+The video files are uploaded to Vimeo and the embed link is added to the video exercise.

 It is usual to start a course with a `VideoExercise`.

 ## Authoring